desec-io/desec-stack/docs/rrsets.rst

         https://desec.io/api/v1/domains/{domain}/rrsets/{subname}.../{type}/ \
         Authorization:"Token {token}"

+Note the three dots after ``{subname}``; you can think of them as abbreviating the rest of the DNS name.
 This will only return one RRset (i.e., the response is not a JSON array).

 The response status code is ``200 OK`` if the requested RRset exists, and ``404 Not Found`` otherwise.